waqorg/AirBnB_clone/web_static/README.md

 #### Description
 > This is one phase of the Airbnb Clone: the HTML and CSS part.
 The Images
-> folder holds icons for the site (e.g. logo, bathroom icons, bedroom icons,
+> folder holds icons for the site (e.g. logo, bathroom icon, bedroom icons,
 > guest icons).
 The Styles folder holds CSS styling files.
 The largest numbered
 > style file of each category (e.g. common, footer, header, places) is most
 > relevant to the finished product.
 The highlest numbered index.html file is